2020 Australian federal budget explained

 Background

-This budget comes after Australia has reported its largest budget deficit since the second world war.
+This budget shows Australia reported its largest budget deficit since the Second World War.
 The COVID-19 pandemic put a strain on Australia’s economy, and emergency measures were taken to keep Australians employed.

-The 2020/2021 budget, presented 5 months later than its traditional May date, will take this pandemic into account, especially for the department of Home Affairs, with a COVID-19 respond package.
+The 2020–21 budget, presented 5 months later than its traditional May date, will take this pandemic into account, especially for the Department of Home Affairs, with a COVID-19 response package.
+Regarding employment, a wage subsidy was introduced earlier in the year titled JobKeeper and JobSeeker, and a new hiring credit for employers in this budget called JobMaker.[2]

 Debt and deficit